where nurture meets nature

 Adele is currently studying for her Level 3 diploma in childcare, with ambitions to also qualify in bush craft and forest school teaching.
 Adele loves spending as much time as possible outdoors, she's a keen climber, hiker and is very excited to join the Little Foxes team.

-Tash (see above) doubles up as one of our Forest Pre-School Educators as well as keeping everything running like clockwork as our Office Manager.
-Tash works in the office and manages our inboxes, waiting lists, permission forms and all aspects of day to day administration for Little Foxes.
+Tash keeps everything running like clockwork as our Office Manager.
+She works in the office and manages our inboxes, waiting lists, permission forms and all aspects of day to day administration for Little Foxes.